shpongledsummer/atmospheric-weather-card/README.md

 <br>

-## Performance
+### Performance

-To help keep browser CPU and memory usage low, the rendering loop reuses graphics instead of drawing them from scratch every frame.

-A few other limits are in place to save resources:

-* Animations pause entirely and clear memory when the card is scrolled out of view.
-* The framerate is capped at 30 FPS.
-* The internal canvas resolution is capped on very high-density displays.
+Because this card is built around heavy visual animations, it requires more processing power than a standard text dashboard. **It is not recommended for very old or slow wall tablets**, as the animations will likely stutter.

+To keep your dashboard running smoothly, the card uses several tricks behind the scenes:
+* **Reusing Graphics:** Complex effects (like clouds, rain, snow, and glows) are drawn just once in the background.
+The card simply moves these flat pictures around instead of calculating the complicated math 30 times a second.
+* **Smart Pausing:** When you scroll the card out of view, the animations completely pause to save CPU.
+It keeps the graphics ready in memory so it doesn't freeze your screen when you scroll back up.
+* **Stutter Prevention:** It manages memory very strictly, which stops the browser from having to randomly pause the animations to clean things up.
+* **Fewer Updates:** It tracks exactly what Home Assistant is doing and only updates the text and weather graphics when something actually changes.
+* **Speed Limits:** The animation speed is capped at 30 frames per second.
+On extremely high-resolution screens (like 4K or Retina), it automatically scales down the internal graphics so it doesn't overload your device.

 > [!IMPORTANT]
-> The card relies on **GPU hardware acceleration** in your browser.
-If you notice high CPU usage (especially on Linux/Nvidia setups where software rendering might be the default), please verify that hardware acceleration is enabled in your browser or kiosk app.
+> The card relies on standard **Hardware Acceleration** to run smoothly.
+If you experience heavy lag or high CPU usage (especially on Linux or Firefox setups where software rendering is often the default), please double-check that hardware acceleration is enabled in your browser or kiosk app.